skerr4311/MT5-Bots/README.md

 ###### Stage two - functions

-- [ ] GetSupplyDemandZones
+- [ ] showSupplyDemandZones()

   - draw the supply demand zones and label them.
   - save them in an array of objects?
   - decide if they have been mitigated or not.
   - decide how far back to look?

-- [ ] ShowKeyTimes:
+- [ ] showKeyTimes():

   - London open / close.
   - london Kill zone.
   - New York open / clos.
   - New York Kill zone.
   - Asia open / close.
   - Algorithm open / close.
   - draw boxes and label all zones.

-- [ ] ShowKeyAreas:
+- [ ] showKeyAreas():

   - BOS lines.
   - CHoCH lines.
   - Asia high / low.
   - Preveous day high / low.
   - Preveous week high / low.

 ---